- GDP (PPP):

 - Inflation (CPI):

 - FDI Inflow:

-Cuba’s economic freedom score is 28.5, making its economy one of the world’s least free.
-Its overall score is 0.2 point higher than last year, with a notable decline in monetary freedom counterbalanced by gains in freedom from corruption and fiscal freedom.
-Cuba is ranked least free of 29 countries in the South and Central America/Caribbean region, and its overall score is significantly lower than the regional average.
+Cuba’s economic freedom score is 24.3, making its economy one of the world’s least free.
+Its score is 5.2 points lower than last year.
+Cuba is ranked least free of 32 countries in the Americas region, and its overall score is significantly lower than the world and regional averages.

 Regulatory efficiency remains poor, and private entrepreneurship is limited.
-The application of regulations is inconsistent and non-transparent.
-State control of the labor market has spurred creation of a large informal sector.
-In an attempt to reduce labor market rigidity, the government has implemented a measure to allow workers to hold more than one job.
-Monetary stability is vulnerable to state interference, with prices subject to controls.
+The application of regulations is inconsistent and nontransparent.
+The state-controlled labor market has resulted in a large informal sector.
+Monetary stability is vulnerable to state interference, and prices are subject to controls.

 The trade-weighted average tariff rate is 10.2 percent, and layers of nontariff measures are in force.
 State-owned enterprises significantly distort the economy.
 Access to credit for private-sector activity is severely impeded by the shallow financial market.
 The state remains firmly in control.